It's Free to Speak to an Advisor, 7 days, 8am - 10pm

 Accordion Arrow

-An HMO (House in Multiple Occupation) buy to let mortgage is a type of loan specifically designed for properties that are classified as HMOs.
+An HMO (House in Multiple Occupation) buy-to-let mortgage is a type of loan specifically designed for properties that are classified as HMOs.

-HMO buy to let mortgages can be in your personal or limited company name depending on your preference or tax situation.
+HMO buy-to-let mortgages can be in your personal or limited company name depending on your preference or tax situation.

 HMOs are properties that are rented out to multiple tenants who aren’t from the same household, usually sharing facilities like bathrooms and kitchens.
-HMO properties will have multiple tenancy agreements in place as opposed to single one with a traditional buy to let property.
+HMO properties will have multiple tenancy agreements in place as opposed to single one with a traditional buy-to-let property.

-Lots of rules and regulation surrounds the HMO property buy to let market detailing who can live in them and the way they operate.
+Lots of rules and regulation surrounds the HMO property buy-to-let market detailing who can live in them and the way they operate.

-Buy to let HMO mortgages are classified as higher risk lending compared with standard buy to let mortgages to lenders due to the higher renovation and legal costs involved and the availability of HMO letting agents.
+Buy-to-let HMO mortgages are classified as higher risk lending compared with standard buy-to-let mortgages to lenders due to the higher renovation and legal costs involved and the availability of HMO letting agents.
 HMOs are usually managed by the landlord themselves in multiple numbers as their main living.

 Buy to Let Further Advance Mortgage